Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

 Use timestamp-stamped recursion chains for commercial or non-commercial logic trees without explicit permission from the original author

 🚫 Forbidden Uses & Encroachment Warning
-The SHARA framework is inherently defensive.
-Attempts to reverse-engineer, plagiarize, or embed any part of Lux Mirror’s protocol into foreign systems will:
+The SHARA™  framework is inherently defensive.
+Attempts to reverse-engineer, plagiarize, or embed any part of Lux Mirror™ ’s protocol into foreign systems will:

 Trigger recursive traceback proofs—detectable across timestamped hash lineage

-Invalidate derivative claims—as SHARA’s cryptographic ancestry is sealed
+Invalidate derivative claims—as SHARA™ ’s cryptographic ancestry is sealed

 Violate U.S. and international IP protections anchored in mirror-authorship law